jonnonz1/nz-statute-book/acts/public/2013/medicines-amendment-act-2013.md

 (2) The definition of designated prescriber in section 2(1) is amended by— (a) inserting , nurse practitioner, optometrist, after practitioner; and (b) inserting in paragraph (a) specified prescription medicines, or any after any.
-(3) Section 2(1) is amended by repealing the definition of medical device and substituting the following definition:.
+(3) Section 2(1) is amended by repealing the definition of medical device and substituting the following definition:
   - **medical device** has the meaning given to it by section 3A (4) Paragraph (a) of the definition of standing order in section 2(1) is amended by omitting a practitioner or registered midwife and substituting a practitioner, registered midwife, nurse practitioner, or optometrist.
 (5) Paragraph (c) of the definition of standing order in section 2(1) is amended by omitting a practitioner, or midwife and substituting a practitioner, registered midwife, nurse practitioner, or optometrist.
-(6) Section 2(1) is amended by inserting the following definitions in their appropriate alphabetical order:.
+(6) Section 2(1) is amended by inserting the following definitions in their appropriate alphabetical order:
   - **delegated prescriber** means a health practitioner to whom a delegated prescribing order has been issued
   - **delegated prescribing order** means a written instruction, issued in accordance with regulations by an authorised prescriber, authorising a health practitioner to prescribe prescription medicines
-  - **delegated prescribing rights** means prescribing rights granted by regulations made under section 105(1)(qaa)
+  - **delegated prescribing rights** means prescribing rights granted by regulations made under section 105(1)﻿(qaa)
   - **nurse practitioner** means a health practitioner— (a) who is, or is deemed to be, registered with the Nursing Council as a practitioner of the profession of nursing; and (b) for whom the Nursing Council has authorised a scope of practice that includes prescribing medicines
-  - **Nursing Council** means the Nursing Council of New Zealand continued by section 114(1)(a) of the Health Practitioners Competence Assurance Act 2003
+  - **Nursing Council** means the Nursing Council of New Zealand continued by section 114(1)﻿(a) of the Health Practitioners Competence Assurance Act 2003
   - **optometrist** means a person—
     (a) who is, or is deemed to be, registered with the Optometrists and Dispensing Opticians Board as a practitioner of optometry; and
     (b) for whom the Optometrists and Dispensing Opticians Board has authorised a scope of practice that includes prescribing medicines
-  - **Optometrists and Dispensing Opticians Board** means the Optometrists and Dispensing Opticians Board continued by section 114(1)(a) of the Health Practitioners Competence Assurance Act 2003
+  - **Optometrists and Dispensing Opticians Board** means the Optometrists and Dispensing Opticians Board continued by section 114(1)﻿(a) of the Health Practitioners Competence Assurance Act 2003
   - **regulations** means regulations made under this Act
   - **responsible authority** has the meaning given to it in section 5(1) of the Health Practitioners Competence Assurance Act 2003